delfanbaum/bart/taskell.md

 ## To Do

 - Reorder (rename) documents in project
+- Combine documents permanently
+- Split documents

 ## In Progress

-- Combine documents (required for building!)

 ## Done

 - Tests for existing code
+- Combine documents in memory(required for building!)